- The iPhone 14 Pro has ProMotion, which means its refresh rate can climb to 120Hz. The iPhone 14 has a 60Hz panel.

 iPhone 14 vs. iPhone 14 Pro: performance

-The iPhone 14 Pro, with its next-gen A16 Bionic chip, will blow the iPhone 14’s A15 Bionic chip out of the water.
+The iPhone 14 Pro, with its next-gen A16 Bionic chip, blows the iPhone 14’s A15 Bionic chip out of the water.
 The new A16 Bionic chip was built to focus on three important areas: power efficiency, display and camera performance.
 It’s packed with 16 billion transistors, the most ever in an iPhone.
 Apple also boasted that it’s the company’s first chip built on a “state of the art” four-nanometer process.

 Apple’s A-series Bionic chipsets have outperformed all other mobile SoCs in recent years, and the A16 Bionic chip is no different.
 The six-core CPU and GPU inside the chip is lightyears ahead of the competition.
 The Neural Engine inside the A16 Bionic, responsible for machine-learning algorithms, delivers a whopping 17 trillion operations per second.
 It helps the iPhone 14 Pro handle advanced computational processes, including the envelope-pushing new features implemented with the Pro’s updated cameras.